teachamantofish/cv/rst/projects.rst

 * Created 3 mobile app forums and 3 enterprise/admin-only forums.
 * Administered/managed 6 forums for 8 years.
-* Answered 30% of all enteprise deployment and workflow questions.
+* Answered 30% of all enterprise deployment and workflow questions.
-* Conintue to the act as a primary resource for field sales and enterprise support.
+* Continue to the act as a primary resource for field sales and enterprise support.

 .. image:: images/forumadmin.png